Ylianst/EMB-Serial/docs/HighLevel.md

 Send "TrME" to close the session.
 R57FF80 --> B4A5000020DF002B797D03700FCE0C08535332FF0370FFFFFFFFFFFFFFFFFFFF  (Session Closed)

 You notice that once "TrME" is send, the session closes and the 0x57FF80 memory location reverts to 0xB4A5.

-## Motor Reset/Sync Command

-This seems to initiate the motors for a little bit.

-WFFFED000A1? --> Write 00A1 to FFFED0

-WFFFED00031? --> Write 0031 to FFFED0
+The embroidery software has a tendency to close the embroidery module connection each time it's done with some operation probably in order to keep the default state being to communicate with the sewing machine.
+So, if you disconnect the serial cable at normal times, the serial port will be ready for sewing software.

 ## Startup Sequence